Question: Are the majority of Jewish worshippers in Israel faithful to the Orthodox ways, or are there many Reform and Conservatives.

 Question: Did you feel safe in Israel?

+Answer: We usually felt safe.
+During the Gulf War, when we drove home from the Galilee through Jericho at night, we were frightened.
+But there was a curfew, and patrolling Israeli Jeeps, so no one was on the streets.
+We had friends who were killed or injured in terrorist attacks, but there is really no other violence in Israel, so our kids used the busses at a very young age, traveled safely and were quite independent.
 Israelis are extremely involved on the street.
 You've heard of situations here in America where someone was crying for help and no one became involved.
 It's exactly the opposite in Israel.
 Israelis, in spite of their public rudeness, are truly vigilant for terrorist incidents.
 Hundreds are thwarted for every attack that succeeds.
 Also, every Israeli is a trained soldier, and they all have guns.
 Terrorists always die, whether they're loaded with explosives or just shooting up a street corner.
 As soon as the shooting starts, they're taken down by the locals.

 Question: Why did you leave for America, and is there a problem retaining US citizenship if you are in Israel a period of time?

 Answer: We never became Israeli citizens.
 Since Orthodox Zionists took control of the Dept of the Interior, you cannot get citizenship under the Law of Return if you profess a belief in Christ or Mohammed, and we didn't want to lie about our beliefs.
 We could have become instant citizens of Israel if we had arrived under the Law of Return, since I am Jewish, but we didn't hide our LDS religious affiliation.
 We were working tourists for eight years.
 There was always a possibility we could be deported -- the Dept. of the Interior was deporting Christians who had been welcome in the past, some of whom had permanent residency.
 We made trips outside the country often, which helps.
 It is possible to have joint Israeli and U.S. citizenship, but if you go to Israel from the U.S. for the determined purpose of fighting with Israel in one of its wars, you lose your U.S. citizenship.
+We moved to the Island of Cyprus after 8 years in Israel, and continued in International business from there.

 Question: What do the Israelis think of us here in America?

 Answer: America gives a lot of money to Israel.
 In general, Israelis don't like having to take handouts.
 They hate it when Americans support them from the philosophy of Christians who believe that Jews are chosen.
 Israelis know the Christian view of the Second Coming, that Christians expect them to see Christ and convert, and they don't like that scenario, especially because so many Jews are supposed to be destroyed.
+Otherwise, there are many American Jews who live in Israel, and many who travel there often and own real estate.
+Many, many make private donations and send their children there on special programs or for various educational ventures.
+American products and commercial ventures are always welcomed and often copied.

 Question: How did you feel being there as a Jew and as a Latter-day Saint?